Skip to content

 Toggles are disabled while a pipeline run is in progress (you can't change gate behaviour mid-run), and changes take effect on the next run.

-No per-run toggle
+No per-run toggle — but there's a shortcut

 Next